-On June 23, 2017, Leicester City Council Trading Standards Services opened an investigation into Europear UK in relation to allegations that Europear UK levied charges for repairs in circumstances where damages to a vehicle had been in dispute and without the consent of the card holder; and levied false and/or excessive charges in
+On June 23, 2017, Leicester City Council Trading Standards Services opened an investigation into Europcar UK in relation to allegations that Europcar UK levied charges for repairs in circumstances where damages to a vehicle had been in dispute and without the consent of the card holder; and levied false and/or excessive charges in excess of the cost of repair, in breach of Regulation 9 of the Consumer Protection from Unfair Trading Regulations 2008.

-Europear UK is cooperating with the relevant authorities in relation to the investigation.
+Europcar UK is cooperating with the relevant authorities in relation to the investigation.
 Given that the investigation remains in its preliminary stages as of the date of this offering memorandum, the Group cannot exclude that it may be exposed to a number of risks in relation to such investigation, including:

-- the imposition of fines and required reimbursements to customers in the event that the investigation leads to charges by the Leicester City Council Trading Standards Service of breach of the relevant Consumer Protection regulations; - the bringing of criminal charges against members of Europear UK's management and personnel; - potential violations of anti-money laundering laws which may be alleged or found to have occurred in connection with the activities and/or conduct that are the subject of the investigation by Leicester City Council Trading Standards Service; and - negative impact on Europear UK and EGSA's reputation and position in the marketplace.
+- the imposition of fines and required reimbursements to customers in the event that the investigation leads to charges by the Leicester City Council Trading Standards Service of breach of the relevant Consumer Protection regulations; - the bringing of criminal charges against members of Europcar UK's management and personnel; - potential violations of anti-money laundering laws which may be alleged or found to have occurred in connection with the activities and/or conduct that are the subject of the investigation by Leicester City Council Trading Standards Service; and - negative impact on Europcar UK and EGSA's reputation and position in the marketplace.